Homepage > Journal > Quantitative research in UX

 The choice of the research method is naturally crucial.

-Nevertheless, if you want to find out how frequently a given problem occurs, you need to, above all, define what problem you have in mind.
+Nevertheless, if you want to find out how frequently a given problem occurs, you need to define what problem you have in mind.

 Focusing the study on a specific research goal enables you to obtain much more reliable results.